gtalarico/pyairtable/docs/source/cli.rst

     Usage: pyairtable base BASE_ID table ID_OR_NAME schema [OPTIONS]

-      Print a JSON representation of the table schema.
+      Print the table's schema as JSON.

     Options:
       --help  Show this message and exit.